Copyright 2015 – Stephen Redgwell

 The French and the English looked upon the Arabs with contempt.
 Inferiors to be governed, taxed and used.
 While Hitler might have considered Arabs inferior, he was not averse to a friendship of convenience that would help them defeat the French and British.
 The Arabs were to be tools of the Reich.
 The Germans knew the brutality of the people, and wanted to use them for their own ends.
 And there was this whiff of crude oil in the air…

-Ed and Eloria were there to gather information primarily for the British.
+Ed and Eloria were sent to gather information primarily for the British.
 It was something that Ed found personally distasteful.
 He disliked the snobbish nature of the English, but at the time, Canada was closely allied with the little island.
 As Ed used to say, “Life is a series of unpleasant events, bad gas and stomach pains, punctuated with a bit of fun.
 There’s never enough fun, but what little there is stops you from ending it all.”

 Ed was very private and level headed, but you could tell that he worked hard to control it.
 There was a dark rage just beneath the surface of a calm exterior.

 If anyone kept the Arabs engaged, confounding the Germans before the war broke out, it was the two dozen western agents in Persia and Iraq.
 Until 1938, just before WWII broke out, none were killed.
 An enviable track record.
-Unfortunately, scores of others lost their lives there while involved with intelligence gathering.
+Unfortunately, scores of others lost their lives after that, while involved with intelligence gathering.

 Ed was more engaged than Eloria when they were in the Middle East because he was a man.
 Women had few rights there, and were considered by many to be property.
 Now, that was a good thing sometimes.
 Kill or disfigure another man’s possessions might get you killed.
 This strategy was employed by western agents against the Germans from 1933 to 1937.
 It also made Eloria’s trips to the marketplace easy.
 That’s what women do.
 They go to the marketplace.